-A significant problem is that some developable land encroaches on cultural sites and structures, which makes it difficult to preserve our cultural history, both indigenous and modern.
-Currently, the Old Borego town site is the only in 1929 - Old Borego Town site cultural site with the Historic District Preservation (H) Special Area Designator.
+Currently, the Old Borego town site is the only cultural site with the Historic District Preservation (H) Special Area Designator.
 However, the local history committee has identified 40 other potential historically significant sites in the Community Plan area.

 Borrego Springs' first store - built by Eslie Wynn Resource expertise: ABDNHA Local History Committee